YannisPap/site/_posts/2016-10-01-Titanic - Learning from Disaster.md

 There are some obvious similarities.
 All of them were males, embarked in Southampton and only one survived.
-The above facts make them look like crew members but further investigation to https://www.encyclopedia-titanica.org/ reveals that they were not.
+The above facts make them look like crew members but further investigation to [Encyclopedia Titanica](https://www.encyclopedia-titanica.org/) reveals that they were not.
 Instead, it seems that they had some relation with the White Star Line, owner of RMS Titanic.

 For example,